Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 Encoding & packaging: AWS Elemental, Mux, Bitmovin

-AWS Elemental MediaLive + MediaPackage is the workhorse for broadcast-scale live with per-title encoding, server-side ad insertion (MediaTailor), and multi-DRM packaging.
+AWS Elemental MediaLive + MediaPackage is the workhorse for broadcast-scale live, with per-title encoding, server-side ad insertion (MediaTailor), and multi-DRM packaging.
 Expect USD 0.60–4.00/hour per channel depending on codec and bitrate profile.

-Mux is “Stripe for video” — one API for live and VOD, strong QoE analytics, ~USD 0.005–0.10/min encoding, USD 0.03/GB egress.
-Fastest path from API key to a working player.
+Mux is “Stripe for video”: one API for live and VOD, strong QoE analytics, roughly USD 0.005–0.10/min encoding and USD 0.03/GB egress.
+It is the fastest path from API key to a working player.

 CDN: CloudFront, Fastly, Akamai, Cloudflare, Bunny

-Pick the CDN to match your traffic pattern: CloudFront for AWS-native shops (USD 0.03–0.085/GB), Fastly for premium edge compute, Akamai for true global enterprise scale, Bunny for cost-sensitive EU delivery (USD 0.01–0.045/GB), Cloudflare Stream if you want the CDN and packaging bundled.
+Pick the CDN to match your traffic pattern: CloudFront for AWS-native shops (USD 0.02–0.085/GB), Fastly for premium edge compute, Akamai for true global enterprise scale, Bunny for cost-sensitive EU delivery (USD 0.01–0.045/GB), or Cloudflare Stream if you want the CDN and packaging bundled.
 Always architect for multi-CDN; a single-CDN outage on an all-hands is a career event.

 Storage, DRM, auth, analytics